 The content needs to relate to your prospects on a human level by helping them in their work and adding value to their lives.
-This is an excellent way to show your audience that you not only believe in a product, but that you’re committed to proving its worth the right way.
+This is an excellent way to show your audience not only that you believe in a product, but that you’re committed to proving its worth the right way.

 However you choose to connect with your audience, be sure your product marketing content is relatable and useful.
 This will help you turn more readers into customers.

-2. Write for your audience by eliminating jargon in your product marketing content
+4. Eliminate jargon in your product marketing content

 If you’re unsure whether potential customers can easily understand your product marketing content, sit down with someone outside of your industry and have them read your work.
 Ask them to identify each sentence that is confusing.
 You’ll be amazed at the insights you can gather from this exercise.

-3. Give your prospects answers to their questions before they even ask
+5. Give your prospects answers to their questions before they even ask

 Truly customer-focused product marketers have a knack for meeting their audience’s needs in a proactive, intentional way.
-To hone this skill, practice identifying what questions your potential customers’ may have, then answer these questions in your product marketing content before anyone even asks.
+To hone this skill, practice identifying what questions your potential customers may have, then answer these questions in your product marketing content before anyone even asks.